rahrahfez/DequesAndRandomizedQueues/README.md

 # DequesAndRandomizedQueues
-Assignemnt for week 2 of Algs4
+Assignment for week 2 of Algs4